Seat of Empire

 The new Republican Party had its own society with dinners and receptions hosted by wealthy politicians, including William Seward and another Adams, Charles Francis, who made money as a lawyer for the new railroads, but southerners ridiculed their gatherings as too serious about politics.
 To southerners the symbol of northern boorishness was Senator Charles Sumner of Massachusetts whose speech on the battle between slave owners and free-soilers in Kansas sunk, in the eyes of his colleagues, to new lows in vituperation and invective.

-One of its principal targets, Stephen Douglas, used the rumors of the town to ridicule the speech.
+One of its principal targets, Senator Stephen Douglas, used the rumors of the town to ridicule the speech.
 Sumner "practiced every night before the glass with a Negro boy to hold a candle, and watch the gestures and annoying the boarders in the adjoining room until they were forced to quit the house."
 Passages of the speech had been previewed "in all the [Republican] saloons and places of amusement in the city."
 Although he represented Illinois, Douglas' wife had a large slave plantation in Mississippi.
-He had enough money to buy a house large enough for entertaining, the tried and true Washington way of starting a campaign for the presidency.
+He had enough money to buy a house, just north of the Capitol, large enough for entertaining, the tried and true Washington way of starting a campaign for the presidency.

 Rancor in debate heretofore had arisen from the heat of debate, not long rehearsed in a speech.
 The southern manners that attracted a westerner like Douglas had a violent side.
 A few days after the speech a South Carolina congressman caned Sumner as he sat in his Senate chair disabling him for over two years.
 Many in the city sympathized with his attacker.